tsdev/spinw/docs/pages/swplot/swplot.plot.md

 `R`
-: Radius value of cylinder, sphere (if no 'T' is given) and arrow, default is 0.06.
+: Radius value of cylinder, sphere (if no 'T' is given) and arrow, default value is 0.06.

 `ang`
-: Angle for arrow head in degree units, default is 15 degree.
+: Angle for arrow head in ° units, default value is 15 °.

 `lHead`
 : Length of the arrow head, default value is 0.5.